lzim/teampsd/mtl_facilitate_workgroup/checklists/inter_session_checklist.md

 ### Intersession Tasks

-1) **Divvy up in-session tasks - who will do what (e.g., cover the do/done, review the hypothesis from last meeting).**
+1) **Divvy up in-session tasks - who will do what during today's meeting and during the live team meeting (e.g., cover the do/done, review the hypothesis from last meeting).**
 - Co-facilitation model of Live Lead vs. Pre/Post lead and Session Note Taker.
 Clarify who will say which pieces and cover which tasks. - - We have learned that if this is not clarified in advance and practiced, then items fall through the cracks and time is not spent efficiently.

 2) **Review and practice target time stamps for the session - what will you cover by when in the meeting.**